HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s better to say “have a simple life.”
+I am happy to learn the good expression “ feel immersed in.”

 ★★★★★